Financial Info

 Refund Policy

-- Students who advise the Administrator in writing of their cancellation of application prior to commencement of classes for that particular term, are entitled to a full refund of fees other than the application fee.
+• Student or the student agent who advise the Administrator in writing of their cancellation of application or withdrawal prior to commencement of classes for that particular course, are entitled to a full refund of fees excluding the application fee.

-- International students who are unsuccessful in obtaining the International Student Visa are entitled to a refund of fees except Application fees.
+• International students who are unsuccessful in obtaining an International Student Visa are entitled to a refund of fees except Application fees.
+A full refund, excluding the application fee will be given to applicants who are refused entry.

-- All refunds will be provided within two weeks of the registrar receiving written notice from the student of withdrawal from classes.
+• All eligible refunds will be provided within four (4) weeks of the Administrator receiving written notice from the student of withdrawal from classes.
+ESOS Act 2000 Section 28 (3).
+A refund request form can be obtained from the Administrator upon request.

 Employment